 During this time frame, the family should be investigating the appeal process at each college and preparing their financial appeal.
 As stated above, anticipate that the colleges will have a significant increase in these appeals for the upcoming students for both the entering freshmen and returning students.

 I would also recommend that you have this financial discussion with your child.
-Our College Cost Analyzer creates an environment that allows you to have this financial discussion and show them a customized financial outcome by the college based on their financial awards and your financial position.
+Our College Cost Analyzer creates an environment that allows a family to review the student’s colleges by comparing cost and possible debt in an easy to read format.

 To help families navigate the FAFSA submission and college funding decision, we are hosting a series of Virtual Financial Aid Nights.
-These are four separate events covering financial aid positioning, college saving plans, student loans and understanding the award letter.
+These are six separate events covering financial aid positioning, college saving plans, student loans, and understanding the award letter.